 An objective trading strategy is required because it can be backtested.
 While backtesting results do not guarantee future success it really helps to choose the appropriate parameters in the indicator.
 Traders may be using an indicator or parameter that does not work at all.
 The quantitative trading strategy is crucial to stay away from subjective trading.

 Mainly retail traders are unknown on the subject of backtesting and quantitative analysis.
-Usually, amateur traders learn to draw some lines on their charts based on traditional technical analysis philosophies and they do subjective analysis which cannot be tested by the computer.
+Usually, amateur traders learn to draw some lines on their charts based on traditional technical analysis philosophies and they do subjective analyses which cannot be tested by the computer.
 Anything that cannot be tested is a subjective analysis.

 Yes!
 Chart patterns, Elliott waves, trend lines, and support and resistance can be called subjective because it is almost impossible to test these techniques precisely.
 While saying all these things I don’t mean to say that price action analysis does not work, what I just meant is that they are hard to test quantitatively.

 A few years ago I was a pure price action trader.
-I used to manually analyze the charts and execute trades but as I got involved in institutional side I realized that it is not possible to scan thousands of stocks manually every day.
+I used to manually analyze the charts and execute trades but as I got involved in the institutional side I realized that it is not possible to scan thousands of stocks manually every day.

 You do not have to be a pure day trader or a pure value investor, you can become a little bit of both.
 So, for a currency trader, it is an advantage that he/she does not have to look over thousands of instruments to trade.
 For short-term trading currency market is my favorite one.

 The objective trading strategy has a fix parameters to trade.
 It can help you to become more disciplined.
-If you have been drawing fancy lines on your chart yet you fail miserably, it’s whether because you are trading with something that does not work or you are not following your strategy.
+If you have been drawing fancy lines on your chart yet you fail miserably, it’s because you are trading with something that does not work or you are not following your strategy.

 I have seen many successful price action traders and they are successful only because they have a high level of discipline.
 It takes a lot of time to be a price action expert.
 Whatever trading strategies you see on trendfollowingsystem.com are quantitative objective trading strategies.
 They are all indicator based which means they are quantitative and testable.